12 Incredible Landmarks in Maui, Hawaii to See

 Waianapanapa State Park

 Having checked out the beach, visitors to Waianapanapa State Park can hike various trails.
 These trails offer incredible ocean and rainforest views, and you'll also be able to spot sea caves and lava formations.
-You can even camp or stay in a tranquil rainforest cabin if you want to extend your visit.
+You can even camp or stay in a tranquil rainforest cabin to extend your visit.

 Ahihi-Kinau Natural Area Reserve